ManufactoryGames/PrivatePolicy/PRIVATEPOLICY.md

-# PrivatePolicy
+# PrivacyPolicy
-Private Policy
+Privacy Policy

-=Manufactory Private Policy For Google Play Applications=
+=Manufactory Privacy Policy For Google Play Applications=

 Hereby, explains what info Manufactory collects when you visit or use its applications located in Google Play.